Cubic Polynomial

 - The remainder is zero when p(x) is divided by (x – a).

-Factor theorem is mainly applicable for polynomials with the degree of zero, one, and two.
-For degrees like 3 and 4, such as a cubic polynomial, factor theorem is used along with synthetic division and the steps are as follows:
+For degrees like 3 and 4, such as a cubic equation, factor theorem is used along with synthetic division and the steps are as follows:

 - Step 4: If it is possible, factor the quadratic quotient further.